Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 If interactive authentication cannot be supported in the session, then the `-UseDeviceAuthentication` argument will force the cmdlet to use a device code authentication flow instead, similar to the corresponding option in the Azure CLI credential.

+#### Authenticating via Visual Studio Code

+Developers using Visual Studio Code can use the [Azure Account Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account), to authenticate via the IDE.
+Applications using the `DefaultAzureCredential` or the `VisualStudioCodeCredential` can then use this account to authenticate calls in their application when running locally.

+To authenticate in Visual Studio Code, first ensure the [Azure Account Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) is installed.
+Once the extension is installed, press F1 to open the command palette and run the `Azure: Sign In` command.

 ### Authenticate the client in browsers

 To authenticate Azure SDKs within web browsers, we currently offer the `InteractiveBrowserCredential`, which can be set to use redirection or popups to complete the authentication flow.
 It is necessary to [create an Azure App Registration](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the portal for your web application first.